I love to review and share our adventures, which include running/racing, backpacking, camping, road trips, traveling, especially cruising.

 Facts About the Ohio State Penitentiary

 The Ohio Penitentiary/Mansfield Reformatory was built on a 30-acre former Civil War training camp from 1886 to 1910 for 1.3 million dollars.
 In April 1955, it housed an all-time high of 5,235 prisoners.
-The building is a sprawling 250,000 square feet in size.
+The building is 250,000 sprawling square feet in size.

 The original architect for the design was Levi T. Scofield from Cleveland, Ohio, who used three different architectural styles to design this fantastic building: Victorian Gothic, Richardsonian Romanesque, and Queen Anne.
-The creation and construction of the building were completed by architect F.F.
-Schnitzer from Germany.
+Architect F.F.
+Schnitzer completed the creation and construction of the building in Germany.

 In 1891, the name was changed from "Intermediate Penitentiary" to "Ohio State Reformatory."
 The jail saw its first 150 prisoners in September of 1896, who arrived via train.
 The Mansfield Reformatory officially closed its doors in 1990 after housing over 155,000 men in its century-and-a-half lifetime as an Ohio State prison.